hackgvl/hackgreenville-com/CONTRIBUTING.md

 The HackGreenville project is now up and running!
 You should be able to open [localhost:8000](localhost:8000) in your browser.

-The `composer install` command will run `php artisan migrate --seed; yarn install; yarn prod` which will build the project.

 #### Initial Setup (Docker)

 The docker setup of this project should only be done for advanced users, or if